flange-star/open_source_labs/README.md

 # Ansible Lab – VirtualBox Home Lab

 A hands-on Ansible lab built in VirtualBox using two Linux VMs.
-The goal was to establish a working control node / managed node relationship, practice SSH key-based authentication, run ad-hoc commands, and execute a multi-task playbook against a remote host.
+The goal was to establish a working control node / managed node relationship with SSH key-based authentication, ad-hoc commands, and a multi-task playbook.

 ---